· 9 min read ·

 Let’s start with what CBI got right, because there’s a lot.

-The Covert is a low-profile steel bumper that tucks up under the factory grille line.
-It doesn’t scream aftermarket — it looks like it belongs on the truck.
+Covert is a low-profile steel bumper that tucks up under the factory grille line.
+It doesn’t scream aftermarket.
+It looks like it belongs on the truck.
 That was a big reason I went with it over some of the bulkier options on the market.
 From a distance, you almost don’t notice it’s not stock.
 Up close, you see the steel, the recovery points, the integrated winch mount, and you realize this thing means business.

 Build quality is solid.
-The welds are clean, the powder coat has held up through a year of trail abuse with no flaking or chipping, and the steel itself has taken hits without bending.
+Welds are clean, powder coat has held up through a year of trail abuse with no flaking or chipping, and the steel itself has taken hits without bending.
 I’ve dragged this thing over rocks at King of the Hammers, through tight lines in Sedona, and on every trail run in between.
-The bumper has done its job.
+Bumper has done its job.

 Issue #1: Warn Zeon 10S Fitment

-The CBI Covert is marketed as compatible with “most winches up to 10,000 lbs.”
-I went with the Warn Zeon 10S — an industry-standard synthetic rope winch that should be a natural pairing.
+CBI Covert is marketed as compatible with “most winches up to 10,000 lbs.”
+I went with the Warn Zeon 10S, an industry-standard synthetic rope winch that should be a natural pairing.

 It fits.
 Barely.

-The Zeon 10S is a tight squeeze in the Covert’s winch tray.
+Zeon 10S is a tight squeeze in the Covert’s winch tray.
 To make it work, the sensor wiring had to be spliced to create enough clearance for the winch body.
-That splice was done by the shop that installed it — Doetsch Offroad in Chandler, Arizona — and it worked initially.
+That splice was done by the shop that installed it, Doetsch Offroad in Chandler, Arizona, and it worked initially.

-The bigger problem was clearance between the winch and the coolant line.
-The Zeon 10S sits close enough to the line that over time, vibration and trail impacts caused the winch body to rub against the coolant hose.
-I didn’t catch it until I was dealing with a coolant leak.
+Bigger problem was clearance between the winch and the AC line.
+Zeon 10S sits close enough to the line that over time, vibration and trail impacts caused the winch body to rub against the AC hose.
+I didn’t catch it until I was dealing with a ruptured AC line.

 This is a fitment issue that CBI and the aftermarket community are aware of.
-If you’re running a Zeon 10S in a Covert bumper, check your coolant line clearance.
+If you’re running a Zeon 10S in a Covert bumper, check your AC line clearance.
 If you’re about to install, consider a non-integrated solenoid winch or a slightly smaller form factor.
-The extra 30 minutes of research could save you $1,500.
+Extra 30 minutes of research could save you $1,500.

 Issue #2: Rigid Fog Light Brackets

-If you’re planning to run Rigid fog lights in the Covert — and most people are — know that the mounting brackets are not included with the bumper.
+If you’re planning to run Rigid fog lights in the Covert (and most people are), know that the mounting brackets are not included with the bumper.
 They’re a separate purchase, and they weren’t available when I ordered.
-That set the install back several weeks while I waited for the brackets to ship.
-Not a huge deal in the grand scheme, but it’s frustrating when you’ve got a bumper sitting in the shop and you can’t finish the build because of a bracket.
+That held up the install for several weeks while I waited for the brackets to ship.
+Not a huge deal overall, but it’s frustrating when you’ve got a bumper sitting in the shop and you can’t finish the build because of a bracket.

 Worth knowing ahead of time so you can order the brackets with the bumper and avoid the delay.